niuers/niuers.github.io/_posts/2021-04-21-Small Functions in Python.md

     ```
     a = list(range(1,10,2))
     s = ''.join(map(str, a))

+    #Note, join requires all elements to be string type, you can't join with numerical or None
+    a = ['abc', None, 'efg']
+    print(''.join(a)) # TypeError: sequence item 1: expected str instance, NoneType found
     ```

 3. Binary/Hexidecimal numbers
     1. Convert integer to binary/hexidecimal string
         * `bin(255)` # print out `0b11111111`